 Publishing.
-Once the data set and its licence has been cleared by the relevant manager you should publish the data set to the open data disclosure log.
+Once the data set and its licence has been cleared by the relevant manager you should publish the data set to the open data disclosure log. don Borough of Barnet 200 where the second states of the

 5. Deeds Procedures